iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

 1. Retrieve a detailed description of **data.iplantcollaborative.org** (hint: use the verbose option of ``systems-list``):

-- What storage protocol does the iPlant Data Store use?
+- What storage protocol does the iDS use?
 - What kind of authentication?

 2. What other public storage systems are enrolled with iPlant (hint: use the -S -P flags)